 "Of course, everyone who visited Tahiti heard the rumour that Hall's collaborator, Charles Nordhoff, had supplied the poetic passages in their books and had created the characters, while Hall merely worked out the plot devices and the long narrative portions, but having met Hall and seen the poetry in his eyes when I mentioned specific scenes, I gave no credence to that rumour." (in The World Is My Home by James Michener, 1992)

 Films: Mutiny on the Bounty (1935).
 An entertaining adventure film, starring Charles Laughton and Clark Gable.
 "Casting me adrift 3,500 miles from a port of call!
 You're sending me to my doom, eh?
 Well, you're wrong, Christian.
 I'll take this boat, as she floats, to England if I must.
 I'll live to see you - all of you - hanging from the highest yardarm in the British fleet..."
 (Charles Laughton as Bligh).
 Oscar winner for Best Picture; it is also considered one of Gable's best film.
 However, the actor had much problems - he had to shave off his mustache and wear wigs and knickers.
 Laughton obtained exact copies of naval uniforms from Bligh's own surviving London tailor shop.
 Most of the filming was made off Santa Catalina Island, but much background footage was shot in Tahitian villages.
+Herbert Stothart, the composer, earned his first Oscar nomination for the score.
+Among the musicians was Louis Kaufman, who played the violin solos.
 The ships were copies of the original pair, the HMS Bounty and HMS Pandora.
 Movita Castaneda, who played the chief's daughter and has a romance with Gable, was later married to Marlon Brando, starring as Christian in the 1962 remake. - Mutiny on the Bounty (1962).
 A troubled project, in which Lewis Milestone replaced Carol Reed - scenes also reputedly shot by Andrew Marton, George Seaton, Richard Thorpe, Billy Wilder and Fred Zinnemann.
 However, also this adptation has its good moments.
 To create good relationships between the Navy and Pacific natives, Trevor Howard tells Brando to make love to Chief Hitihiti's daughter.
 Brando asks, "Is that an order, sir?
 Might I have it ended in a log?" and continues tongue-in-cheek: "You see, it is a rather different thing than being asked to fight for one's country."
 The movie ends in Brando's overlong death scene. - The Bounty (1984), directed by Roger Donaldson, starring Anthony Hopkins as Bligh and Mel Gibson as Christian.
 William Bligh is summoned before a court martial to explain the events leading up to the mutiny.
 Spectacular score by Bronislau Kaper.
 This production did not have much to do with the Nordhoff-Hall books.
 "A historical accuracy was the strong suit of this third remake of the famed mutiny story...
 A steel-hulled boat cost $4 million to convert into an exact replica of the ninety-foot HMS Bounty.
 Among thousands of Tahitian extras employed, many of the otherwise beautiful women had had bad teeth or none, so new dentures numbered among the many location expenses; after a day's work, the teeth were collected to insure the women's return to the next day (they finally got to keep them)." (in Retakes by John Eastman, 1989) All these Hollywood productions portrayed Bligh in a negative light.
 Actually, he was not a sadistic tyrant.